 Credit: Nesnad

-In front of the station is the headquarters of Setagaya Natural Foods, famous for its Setagaya-bred glucosamine.
-It is popular among the health-conscious elderly of Setagaya Ward.
-Kinuta Park and Setagaya Art Museum, the pride of Setagaya Ward residents, are located along the Kanpachi Expressway.
+Home to the headquarters of Setagaya Natural Foods, famous for its Setagaya-bred glucosamine, Yoga station attracts health-conscious elderly residents of Setagaya Ward.
+Kinuta Park and Setagaya Art Museum, pride of Setagaya Ward residents, line the Kanpachi Expressway.

 Futakotamagawa 二子玉川